illusionarydream/I_render/README.md

 ![](/README_image/Phong_components_version_4.png)

 ### Pipeline
-In I_render, our pipeline can be roughly divided into the following steps:
+In `I_render`, our pipeline can be roughly divided into the following steps:
 - The first step is to read the data and initialize various parameters.
 - The second step is to project the triangular mesh onto a plane based on depth, obtaining the spatial point and its related information for each pixel.
 - The third step is to perform shading for each spatial point corresponding to the pixel.